msfjarvis/msfjarvis.dev/content/posts/tips-and-tricks-for-github-actions.md

 Mine is a very naive example of how you can use cron triggers to automate parts of your workflow.
 The [Rust](https://github.com/rust-lang) project uses these same triggers to implement a significantly important aspect of their daily workings.
 Rust maintains a repository called [glacier](https://github.com/rust-lang/glacier) which contains a list of internal compiler errors (ICEs) and code fragments to reproduce each of them.
 Using a similar cron trigger, this repository checks each new nightly release of Rust to see if any of these compiler crashes were resolved silently by a refactor.
 When it comes across a ICE that was fixed (compiles correctly or fails with errors rather than crashing), it files a [pull request](https://github.com/rust-lang/glacier/pulls?q=is%3Apr+author%3Aapp%2Fgithub-actions+sort%3Aupdated-desc) moving the reproduction file to the `fixed` pile.
 It's a *very* smart and effective use of the cron feature!

-## Running jobs based on commit message requirements
+## Running jobs based on commit message

 Continuous delivery is great, but sometimes you want slightly more control.
 Rather than run a deployment task on each push to your repository, what if you want it to only run when a specific keyword is in the commit message?
 Actions has support for this natively, and the deployment pipeline of this very site relies on this feature.